cns-iu/hra-vccf-ftu-supporting-information/code/README.md

-### Input data sets:
+### Input data
 There are two sources of data for the visualization, one is for the organ partonomy network, and the other one is for the vascular network.
-The data tables for the organs have been downloaded from the ASCT+B reporter in “Graph Data” format which is a JSON file containing the nodes and the edges of the individual organ networks, which have the following format:
+The data tables for the organs have been downloaded from the ASCT+B Reporter in “Graph Data” format which is a JSON file containing the nodes and the edges of the individual organ networks, which have the following format:

 ```json
 {